Relationships Between Language and Culture & Impact on Personality Growth

 Do Bilinguals Have Two Personalities Then?

 In fact, yes, they do.
 People who speak multiple languages can be treated as those who have an equal number of personalities.
 This is figuratively speaking for sure, but truth is that these people dedicated their time to immerse themselves in foreign linguistic context.
-As we already know, language and culture are inseparable, thus, these people broadened their perspective, knowledge, and behaviors, developing new part of their identity eventually.
+As we already know, language and culture are intertwined, thus, these people broadened their perspective, knowledge, and behaviors, developing new part of their identity eventually.

 Be Fully Dedicated While Learning

+Is language part of culture?
 It is impossible to separate studying language without getting deep into customs or traditions of a certain country.
 They cannot exist separately.
 Achieving a native speaker’s level is also impossible for second language learners if they don’t immerse themselves in their target culture’s context as they already did while learning their mother tongue.
 This will result in various personality changes such as being wiser, more tolerant, understanding.
 The more a person knows – the better.